kytos-ng/documentation/tutorials/napps/publishing_your_napp.rst

 ********

-On this tutorial you will learn how to publish your NApp to a GitHub repository in addition to that, share you NApp with the Kytos Community and also make easier for you to install it on your **Kytos** instance.
+On this tutorial you will learn how to publish your NApp to a GitHub repository.
+In addition to that, share you NApp with the Kytos Community and also make easier for you to install it on your **Kytos** instance.

 The average time to go throught it is: ``5 min``